Celebrating the New Year with a Social Media Sensation from the Estates

 SDCE homeowner and food writer Dan Edwards, known as @foodobservations, was recognized for his passion for spotlighting local dining after earning the San Diego North County Social Media Sensation Award at Yelp’s annual Yelpies celebration.

-As we kick off the new year in a town where locally owned restaurants are part of the community fabric, food observer Dan Edwards has become a familiar name behind the lens.
-Known for capturing thoughtfully composed images of dishes and dining spaces, Edwards documents the food scene in Ramona across San Diego County highlighting the flavors, presentation, and atmosphere that make each spot unique.
+As the new year begins in a town where locally owned restaurants are woven into the fabric of the community, food observer Dan Edwards has become a familiar name behind the lens.
+Known for capturing thoughtfully composed images of dishes and dining spaces, Edwards documents the food scene in Ramona and across San Diego County, highlighting the flavors, presentation, and atmosphere that make each spot unique.
 Through his food observations, he offers residents and visitors alike a closer look at the culinary experiences found right in their own backyard.

 Edwards has been a San Diego Country Estates homeowner for 24 years and is known online as @foodobservations on Facebook and Instagram.
-He is a prominent San Diego-based food writer, photographer, and blogger who shares his culinary adventures and restaurant finds on social media platforms and Threads showcasing the local food scene as a passionate eater, not a foodie.
+He is a prominent San Diego–based food writer, photographer, and blogger who shares his culinary adventures and restaurant finds on social media, showcasing the local food scene as a passionate eater—not a foodie.

-He focuses on local experiences sharing his reviews and visuals of San Diego’s diverse eateries.
-He primarily focuses his reviews on Ramona, San Diego and surrounding Southern California areas and expands his reviews when traveling for work.
-His professional job is working for the aerospace and defense industry.
-He has recently expanded his reviews to Arizona and has reviews across the United States.
-“I have posts in my feed from establishments in Virginia and Ohio,” says Edwards.
+He focuses on local experiences, sharing reviews and visuals of San Diego’s diverse eateries.
+While much of his content centers on Ramona, San Diego, and surrounding Southern California areas, he also expands his reviews when traveling for work.
+Professionally, Edwards works in the aerospace and defense industry and has recently extended his food coverage to Arizona, with posts spanning locations across the United States.
+“I have posts in my feed from establishments in Virginia and Ohio,” Edwards said.

-He is a regular customer at The Oaks Grille and Par Lounge.
-He says they have the best brunch in Ramona, and they have a chef driven menu that changes with the seasons.
-The restaurant is a three-minute drive for him which makes it convenient.
-He says they live so close, and everyone knows he and his wife when they dine at the resort.
+Edwards moved to San Diego Country Estates in 2002 and is a regular customer at The Oaks Grille and Par Lounge.
+He says they offer the best brunch in Ramona, featuring a chef-driven menu that changes with the seasons.
+Located just a three-minute drive from his home, the restaurant’s convenience is an added bonus.
+“We live so close, and everyone knows my wife and me when we dine at SDCE,” he said.

-He has been doing food reviews for almost 15 years and he photographs food with his iPhone.
-His wife and he are always up to date with the latest iPhone, and he currently has an iPhone 17 Pro Max.
-“I always have the latest and greatest,” says Edwards.
-He takes it to the next level with composition and lighting.
-He also has software to further enhance the images.
+Edwards has been reviewing food for nearly 15 years and photographs exclusively with his iPhone.
+He and his wife always keep up with the latest model, and he currently uses an iPhone 17 Pro Max.
+“I always have the latest and greatest,” Edwards said.
+He elevates his images through careful attention to composition and lighting and uses editing software to further enhance the photos.

-As we start a fresh calendar year, it’s fitting to spotlight this reviewer who has helped so many navigate the county’s ever-evolving food landscape.
+As the calendar turns to a new year, it’s fitting to spotlight a reviewer who has helped so many navigate the county’s ever-evolving food landscape.
 His enthusiastic coverage, shared through Yelp, Facebook, and Instagram, makes every meal feel like a local adventure.

-Here’s to a new year full of delicious bites, new discoveries, and more great recommendations.
-Whether you are seeking comfort food classics or the must-try destination, local voices like this help guide the way, one review at a time.
+Here’s to a year filled with delicious bites, new discoveries, and trusted recommendations.
+Whether seeking comfort food classics or must-try destinations, local voices like Edwards help guide the way—one review at a time.

 Photos courtesy of Dan Edwards.